 Your home’s door hinges are probably not something you think about on a regular basis.
-However, when they begin to squeak or come loose from the wall, it can suddenly become a priority in your mind.
+However, when they begin to squeak or come loose from the wall, this un noticed door hardware suddenly become a priority in your mind.

-Fixing or installing a new door hinge can seem like a simple task on the surface, but the practical application of it raises questions such as, how many hinges does my door require?
+Fixing or installing high quality door hinges can seem like a simple task on the surface, but the practical application of it raises questions such as, how many hinges does my door require?
 What size are the hinges?
-Which hinges is the best quality?
+Which hinges are the best quality?

 We have taken the guesswork out of it for you and compiled a complete guide to finding the best door hinge to meet your needs, as well as some helpful tips on installation and troubleshooting!